SolidBlock-cn/mishanguc/UpdateLog-en.md

 - All items are not stackable now.
 - When operating on blocks with rotating tools or mirroring tools, if the operated block is the same as that before the operation, the operation is regarded fail.
 - The model of fast building tool can be affected by its properties.
 If the matching range is larger, the texture is deeper.
 - Adjusted the display of mod info.
-It displays only when player logs into the world, and will not display again when the player respawns or switches dimension.
+It displays only when a player logs into the world, and will not display again when the player respawns or switches dimension.
 - No longer allow ID checker tools and data tag tools have effect when in Spectator Mode.
 Now when you hit entities in Spectator Mode holding this item, you will spectate it as in other cases.
 - Optimized the rendering of text.
 - (For versions above 1.19) Added hung sign, sign bar, wall sing and handrail for made of mangrove.

-Fixed following issues:
+Fixed the following issues:

 - When displaying values of enum properties using block state tool, the result is not the result of `StringIdentifiable#asString`, but directly the name of enum value in the code.
 - When placing a sign bar above a hung sign, the sign bars above it do not update.
-- When running on a dedicated server, switching the matching rule of fast building tool causes crash.
+- When running on a dedicated server, switching the matching rule of fast building tool causes crashes.
-- The height of display range of full wall sign block is not correct.
+- The height of the display range of full wall sign block is not correct.
 - Fast building tool does not correctly draw the outline of fluid.
 - Slab tool may drop abnormally when mining.
 - Adventure Mode players can edit hung signs.